-In order to be permitted to proceed to the MA Degree in Music and Cultural History, a candidate must hold a primary honours degree in Music (or one in which Music is a major subject) with at least a Second Class Honours grade or higher.
+In order to be permitted to proceed to the MA Degree in Music and Cultural History, a candidate must hold a minimum of Second Class Honours, Grader II in a primary honours degree (NFQ, Level 8) in Music (or one in which Music is a major subject).

-Applicants with an appropriate professional equivalent will also be considered.
+Applicants with an appropriate professional equivalent will also be considered under Recognition of Prior Learning (RPL).
 Final acceptance is subject to approval by the College of Arts, Celtic Studies and Social Sciences, UCC.